-My worst experience: Being stuck in Chile after losing two ATM cards (both my stupidity) and having my final card sucked into a faulty ATM.
+My worst experience: Being stuck in Chile after losing two ATM cards (both to my own stupidity) and having my final card sucked into a faulty ATM.
 I had $6 in cash, which was less than a bus ticket out of town.
 After a wave of panic, tears, and a desperate call home, I miraculously got the card back when the machine was emptied.

 8. Constantly sweating